mateusjunges/laravel-kafka/docs/advanced-usage/2-graceful-shutdown.md

 $consumer->consume();
 ```

-> NOTE: You will require the [Process Control Extension](https://www.php.net/manual/en/book.pcntl.php) to be installed to utilise the `pcntl` methods.
+> You will require the [Process Control Extension](https://www.php.net/manual/en/book.pcntl.php) to be installed to utilise the `pcntl` methods.